 - 1. Program your phone: Program the Auraria Campus Police Department number in your cell phone so you have it at your fingertips in the event of an emergency on campus: 303-556-5000.
 (Use 9-1-1 from any campus phone to be connected with the ACPD Dispatch). - 2.
 Trust your instincts: If you suspect something is wrong, or a situation seems dangerous, you're probably right.
 If you see something; say something.
 Don't dismiss suspicious situations; report them to the ACPD immediately. - 3.
-Use the buddy system: Take advantage of the Auraria Campus Nightrider Service.
-Call 303-556-2000 to schedule a ride, or if it's after 10 p.m., contact the Police Department at 303-556-5000 for a ride. - 4.
+Use the buddy system: The Auraria Police Department will provide a ride to your building or vehicle.
+Contact the Police Department at 303-556-5000 for a ride. - 4.
 Protect your property: Unattended items like backpacks, laptops, and cell phones are easy targets.
 Make it a habit to take all valuables with you; don't leave your property unattended. - 5.
 Report solicitors: Magazine subscriptions and donation requests are common types of solicitations that criminals use to lure community members into giving illegitimate donations.
-Avoid solicitors' scams by politely saying no and immediately notifying the ACPD. - 6.
-Stay alert on transit: Stay awake and keep your personal belongings close to you.
+Avoid solicitors' scams by politely saying no and immediately notifying the ACPD.

+- 6. Stay alert on transit: Stay awake and keep your personal belongings close to you.
 Avoid isolated bus or light rail stops.
-Don't tell strangers where you are going.

-- 7. Lock it: Parking lots and garages are common targets.
+Don't tell strangers where you are going. - 7.
+Lock it: Parking lots and garages are common targets.
 Never leave valuables in your car in plain view.
 Make sure your windows are up, the doors are locked, and if you have a security system, ensure it is set. - 8.
 Keep personal information private: Avoid becoming a victim of identity theft by carrying only the necessary items in your wallet or purse.
 Don't give personal information to solicitors. - 9.
 Locate Emergency Phones: The Auraria Campus is equipped with emergency telephone call stations.
 Each emergency phone is equipped with a call button that immediately connects to Auraria Campus Police Dispatch.
 Outdoor phones are located in parking lots and pedestrian areas-they are red and stand approximately 9 feet high.
 Indoor emergency phones are located throughout the main buildings in common areas. - 10.
 Protect your bike: Lock your bike with a U-lock and record your serial number.
 Always park your bike at a rack, locking your frame and wheel to the rack.